16n-faderbank/16n-faderbank.github.io/index.md

 Once the open-source files are available, you could also build your own if you wanted - or make your own modifications.

+## But I have seen it on the internet, on somebody's Instagram or similar?

+You may well have done.
+A few people - Tom, Sean, Brendon, and some friends and colleagues - have prototypes.
+The versions they are using are very much prototypes.
+The final version may not look the same or be made of the same materials.

 ## How much is it going to be?

 We don't know yet.
 We have an idea, but we're not going to share a price until we know it's the price you'll pay.